East Street, Fremantle

-East Street in a street located in Fremantle, Western Australia.
+East Street is a street located in Fremantle, Western Australia.
 It runs between High Street and Beach Street on the southern shore of the Swan River.
 The intersection with High Street is at the north east corner of the Monument Hill reserve.
 It also intersects with Ellen Street and Burt Street on its western side.

 It crosses Canning Highway before a steep drop to the level of Beach Street.